UMM-CSci-3601/intro-to-git/README.md

 Before we actually start to _use_ `git`, you should [configure your `git` email so work you do in our lab properly connects to your GitHub account](https://help.github.com/articles/setting-your-commit-email-address-in-git/).
-You only need to do this once and it will "stick" throughout the lab in all systems that use `git`.
+You only need to do this once and it will "stick" throughout the course (and beyond) in all systems that use `git`.

 * Open a terminal window
+  * :mask: On Macs and Linux boxes use the Terminal app.
+On Windows use Powershell.
 * Type `git config --global user.email "email@example.com"` where
   you replace `email@example.com` with the email you used to set up your GitHub account.